International students

 For further information, please write to: [email protected].

 The official teaching language in IULM is Italian, therefore most of courses and exams are given in Italian.
-To be admitted and attend courses held in Italian, it is highly recommended to have a minimum B1 Italian level.
+To be admitted and attend courses held in Italian, an official certification attesting to the language level possessed by the student (at least B1) is required.
+Certification may be issued by the home university or by official certifying bodies.
 Before the beginning of each semester, an Italian language course for foreigners is planned for interested students.

 IULM University also offers a wide interdisciplinary selection of courses in English.
-To be admitted and attend courses held in English, it is also highly recommended to have a minimum B1 English level.
+To be admitted and attend courses held in English, an official certification attesting to the language level possessed by the student (at least B1) is required.
+Certification may be issued by the home university or by official certifying bodies.

 At the end of the study period all students will receive the Transcript of Records attesting the exams taken and the relative credits acquired.